shenzhenpisofttech/PilotSDK/README.md

 4. run

+## DemoCamera
+this is a simple demo that show you how to first use pilot sdk.

 ## DemoIMU
 PilotOS is based on Android, so if you want to get motion sensors data, you can refer to [android developer website](https://developer.android.google.cn/guide/topics/sensors/sensors_motion), but there is a little different between Pilot SDK and Android SDK, [DemoIMU](https://github.com/shenzhenpisofttech/PilotSDK/tree/master/DemoIMU) show this difference.